History of Mainz: Roman period

 After the disaster in the Battle of the Teutoburg Forest in 9 AD, the Rhine became the border river between Germania and the Empire.
 In 89 AD, after the suppression of the Saturninus uprising, the city became not only the most important military camp on the Rhine border but also the civil administrative centre and capital of the newly formed province of Germania superior (Upper Germania).
 The province stretched from the Upper Rhine to Koblenz, then called Confluentes.
 To the north lay the province of Germania Inferior with Colonia Claudia Ara Agrippinensium (Cologne) as its provincial capital.
 A comprehensive building program, especially by the Flavian imperial family (expansion of the legionary camp in stone, aqueduct construction, permanent pile bridge with massive stone piers), as well as the conquest of the Wetterau and the beginning of the construction of the Limes there, characterized the development of Mogontiacum in the 1st century AD.

 Mainz subsequently flourished, but as a civilian settlement, it never achieved the status of Cologne or Trier.
 Trade routes, for example, to Divodurum (Metz), made the city prosperous.
 However, from the end of the 2nd century AD, the city and its surroundings were increasingly threatened by invading tribes such as the Chatti, Alamanni, and Vandals, especially after the fall of the Limes in 258 AD.

 This led to the loss of the Limes territory on the right bank of the Rhine in 259/260 AD, and Mogontiacum once again became a border town.
 Christianity also arrived in the city in the third or fourth century at the latest.
-By 368, there is evidence of a bishop in the city (see also: History of the Diocese of Mainz).
+By 368, there is evidence of a bishop in the city.

 However, during the same century, the decline of the Roman Empire became increasingly apparent.
 The Alamanni, in particular, threatened Mainz and occupied the city in 352/355.
 Further invasions are documented in 357, 368, and 370.
 Julian recaptured the city from the Alamanni in 357 AD and reinforced the Rhine fleet in Mainz (Roman ships).
 The city wall, which had been built in the 3rd century AD, was also rebuilt and renovated in the second half of the 4th century.
-On New Year's Eve 407, the Vandals conquered the city and destroyed it (see: Crossing of the Rhine in 406).
+On New Year's Eve 407, the Vandals conquered the city and destroyed it.
 In 451, the Huns invaded, but according to the latest research, they did not cause much damage in Mainz.
 However, this marked the end of Roman Mainz.
 The Franks took over and incorporated Mainz into their empire at the end of the 5th century.